Samuel-Cavada/Azure-VM-Build-Linux/README.md

 # Project Objective
-This project focuses on building a secure and functional Azure Virtual Machine (VM) environment from the ground up.
+This project focuses on building a secure and functional Linux-based Azure Virtual Machine (VM) environment from the ground up.
 The goal was to configure key settings, strengthen encryption, and tighten network security — all essential for enabling secure remote access and supporting cybersecurity operations like vulnerability management and threat hunting.

 # Tools